I remind Members that this session on the decision by the General Court of the European Union in the Apple case will last for one hour.

 It is fabulous.
 I do not envy it one bit but we want our fair share in other counties.

 I do not know if this judgment is going to be appealed further.
 I am not right up to speed with it.
 It is certainly out there and maybe it will give us clarity.
 Foreign direct investment companies have people working here, watching and seeing what is going on.
 They can read as well.
 The negativity and the attacks on them day in, day out by some politicians of the left are not good because it is an ideological issue.
 We have had a general election without a very clear outcome.
 Nonetheless if the people were so aghast at this, one would think they would vote for parties of the left more and change the ideology.
 I come as a small businessman myself.
-I pay the taxes, nor do I have any corporation tax or special deals.
+I pay the taxes, and do not have any corporation tax or special deals.
 I understand it is onerous and difficult.
 The PRSI has to be paid, and that is only right because workers must be protected.
 When we see the likes of Debenhams and many other big companies, when we see the meat industry, Meat Industry Ireland and how they have creative ways, we should tackle those because they are home grown and they are better even than the other companies at getting around the loopholes, investing in paper companies and companies that are just there as technical ways of devising it.

 If I say one thing to the Minister, I think we need some of those business people in the Department of Finance to give him advice and to understand the thought process that goes into those big companies and the expert advice that they get.
 Have we a match for them in our Department?
 I am not criticising the people in the Department.
 I am just saying that we need that broad base of expertise.
 The companies need it too and they probably get people in who understand the tax laws and may have worked in that area as well.
 We need that as a resource.